-We are seeking an enthusiastic and dedicated Waking Night Support Worker to join the team at this supported living service providing support for 14 adults with learning disabilities and additional complex needs.
+We are seeking an enthusiastic and dedicated waking night support worker to join the team at this service providing support for adults with learning disabilities and associated health needs.

 The people we support are at the heart of everything we do - they are wonderful individuals and deserve to be treated with respect, dignity and choice.
 Our main priority, therefore, is to find support workers with values, behaviours and attitudes to match our own.

 Our services operate 24 hours a day, 7 days a week, and many of our service users require support during the night.

 Please note our waking night support workers are required to be awake and vigilant throughout their night shift, even breaks.
 You will be required to check on residents as required by their care plans, and provide any support needed.
 Sleeping on duty is not permitted at any time.

 You will be expected to ensure people are supported to gain a good night’s sleep, monitoring any concerns in relation to disturbed sleep patterns and follow relevant support plans designed to promote sleep and wellbeing.